Graduate Diploma in Political Economy

 Admission to candidature for the Graduate Diploma in Political Economy requires:

-(a) a bachelor’s degree with a minimum credit (60%) average, from the University of Sydney, including a major in the Social Sciences, or an equivalent qualification; or
+(a) a bachelor’s degree with a minimum 60 percent average calculated over the whole degree, from the University of Sydney, including a major in the Social Sciences, or an equivalent qualification or

-(b) completion of the Graduate Certificate in Political Economy with a minimum credit (65%) average, or an equivalent qualification.
+(b) completion of the Graduate Certificate in Political Economy with a minimum credit (65 percent) average, or an equivalent qualification.

 How to apply